fredrikaverpil/vcpython27/README.md

 # vcpython27

-This is a working version of the broken [Chocolatey package](https://chocolatey.org/packages/vcpython27).
-Installation instructions and release notes are located [here](https://github.com/fredrikaverpil/vcpython27/releases).
+A [Chocolatey](https://chocolatey.org) package which installs Visual C++ Compiler for Python 2.7 and its dependencies.
+Release notes are located [here](https://github.com/fredrikaverpil/vcpython27/releases).
+Please also see the official package page here: https://chocolatey.org/packages/vcpython27

 <br>